The Bankrate promise

 Letters of recommendation must emphasize professional accomplishments and desirable qualities and should explain why the applicant would be a good candidate for the program.

-Some top MBA programs require students to perform an interview with alumni of the program.
+Some top MBA programs require students to complete an interview with an alumnus of the program.
 Potential applicants should check the business school’s website or call the admissions department to determine if they require an interview.

-Admissions departments use alumni interviews to get a trusted perspective on the applicants.
-Alumni understand the MBA program and its demands, allowing them to evaluate if potential candidates will be a good fit.
+Admissions departments use alumni interviews to get a trusted perspective on applicants.
+Alumni understand the MBA program and its demands, allowing them to evaluate potential candidates and decide if they will be a good fit.